 - How do you believe physicians can use this artform to recover from disability and disease and facilitate the delivery of more compassionate care so that our patients may do the same?

 - Develop a plan that works best for your school!
 Some options include: assembling a committee to decorate the white coat based on the ideas of fellow class mates, leaving the white coat in a public space for students to come by and decorate independently, and organizing an event for students to decorate the coat as a group.

 - Obtain a white coat using funding from your local AMWA branch.
 Inexpensive white coats can be found for 25.00 dollars at com[“Dr.James Professional Lab Coat, small].

-- Place the white coat in a central student location, such as the student lounge, a classroom, or the cafeteria starting January 1, 2017.
-You can hang it on coat hanger or a clothesline with clothespin, or lay it on a table.
+- Place the white coat in a central student location, such as the student lounge, a classroom, or the cafeteria.
+You can hang it on coat hanger or a clothesline with a clothespin or lay it on a table.

-- Fill the coat pockets with markers, sharpies, paint pens –whatever you can buy within your AMWA chapter budget.
+- Fill the coat pockets with markers, sharpies, paint pens – items covered through your AMWA chapter budget.

-- Share the information about the project with your school and encourage them to draw on it.
+- Share the information about the White Coat Project with your school and encourage students to share their ideas and draw on it!

 Participating schools should send photos of the drawings, participating members, and the white coat frequently to email@example.com.
 The deadline for this year will be April 1, 2019.
 In addition, we ask that schools being represented at the National Conference bring their coats to the Medical Women’s International Association Centennial Congress in New York City as they will be displayed in a public art gallery for Studio AMWA.